Graphene is neither Relativistic nor Non-Relativistic case: Thermodynamics Aspects: Summary

 \section{Summary}

 In summary, the present work is focused on thermodynamic aspects of the graphene system after getting inspiration from the recent discovery of electron hydrodynamics in the graphene system.
-This experimental discovery has opened a new scope of analytic calculations in condensed matter physics, which was traditionally well cultivated in science and engineering as non-relativistic hydrodynamics and in high energy nuclear and astro physics as relativistic hydrodynamics.
+That experimental discovery has opened a new scope of analytic calculations in condensed matter physics, which was traditionally well cultivated in science and engineering as non-relativistic hydrodynamics and in high energy nuclear and astro physics as relativistic hydrodynamics.
 An interesting fact about electrons in graphene is that it follows neither non-relativistic nor relativistic hydrodynamics.
 Present work has highlighted that fact by concentrating on the ideal part of the energy-momentum tensor and current of electrons in graphene, whose static limit quantities are basically thermodynamical quantities like pressure, energy density, etc. The present article has gone through systematic microscopic calculations of that graphene thermodynamics and compared them with corresponding estimations for non-relativistic and ultra-relativistic cases.
 Firstly, at low temperatures (around $60^0$ K), Dirac fluid (DF) and Fermi liquid (FL) domains are respectively marked for low and high Fermi energy, and then electron thermodynamics for graphene and other cases are sketched to see their estimations in those two domain.
 From the final expressions and graphs of those thermodynamics for 3 dimensions (3D) and 2 dimensions (2D) graphene (G), non-relativistic (NR) and ultra-relativistic (UR) cases, we can highlight our findings in a few bullet points as: \begin{itemize} \item We find the ranking UR $\ll$ G $\ll$ NR and 2D $\ll$ 3D in terms of order of magnitude of thermodynamical quantities - pressure, energy density and number density. \item Interestingly, G and UR both follow the same equation state $\frac{P}{nT}=Q$ and equi-partition law $\frac{\ep}{nT}=D~Q$, where $D$ is the dimension of systems and $Q$ is its corresponding quantum statistical factors in terms of Fermi integral function for FL domain and Riemann-Zeta function for DF domain.
-On the other hand, NR case follows equation state $\frac{P}{nT}=Q$ and equi-partition law $\frac{\ep}{nT}=\frac{D}{2}~Q$, where $Q$ is its corresponding quantum statistical factors for NR case. \item We have interpreted the general expression of specific heat as a fluid-based expression, applicable for DF domain, while its Sommerfeld limit gives a solid-based expression, applicable for the FL domain.
+On the other hand, NR case follows equation state $\frac{P}{nT}=Q$ and equi-partition law $\frac{\ep}{nT}=\frac{D}{2}~Q$, where $Q$ is its corresponding quantum statistical factors for NR case. \item We have interpreted the enhancement of specific heat in the low doping region for the actual 2D-G case.
+This enhancement leads to an increase in thermal conductivity because the thermal conductivity is being proportional to specific heat.
 This interpretation may be connected to the experimentally observed Wiedemann-Franz Law violation in DF domain of the graphene system. \end{itemize} We have considered mili-electron Volt order temperature and electron Volt order Fermi energy for all cases, including the UR case.
 However, as a realistic example, quark matter at few hundred Mega electron Volt temperature and thousands Mega electron Volt Fermi energy or chemical potential is a good example.
 Similar to FL to DF transition in the condensed matter physics domain, an equivalent transition for quark matter in the high energy physics domain is also discussed.